Japan Onsen: The Ultimate Guide to Japanese Hot Springs

 7. Japanese Onsen Culture

-To fully experience the Japanese hot springs, it is better for you to learn about the things about Japanese Onsen, including the Onsen history and culture, the Onsen etiquette, and tips and reasons for Japanese people love Onsen bath.
+Experiencing the Onsen is one of the top things to do in Japan.
+To fully enjoy the Japanese hot springs, it is better for you to learn about the things about Japanese Onsen, including the Onsen history and culture, the Onsen etiquette, and tips and reasons why Japanese people love Onsen bath.

 7.1 What Makes Japan Onsen So Popular